Claire Dodd: Career

-Family
+Personal life

 Claire Dodd was Hollywood's "mystery girl" in the 1930s -- a label she acquired because she was good at keeping her personal and professional lives separate.
 In 1931, Dodd married John Milton Strauss, an investment banker.
-She gave birth to her first child, Jon Michael Strauss (born 1936), which surprised much of Hollywood society as they did not even know she was married.
+She gave birth to her first child, Jon Michael Strauss (born 1936), which surprised many in Hollywood society who did not even know she was married.
 The couple divorced in 1938.

-She retired from acting and married her second husband, H. Brand Cooper, in 1942.
+She retired from acting and married her second husband, Harry Brand Cooper, A member of the prominent Brand family in Glendale, in 1942.
 They had four children: a daughter (Austeene); and three sons (John T., Brand, and Peter).

 Death

 She died at her home in Beverly Hills, California, from cancer, aged 61.
 She is buried in the Brand Family Cemetery on the grounds of the Brand Library and Art Center in Glendale, California.